rjspencer/docs/theming.md

 : a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`

     defaults to none (i.e. the current account)

+### Variables

+TotalBlogs
+:	the total amount of blog posts

 ## BlogView
 A view for a single blog post.
 Meant to be used with `{Page:BlogView}`